LukeNK/T24/README.md

     = You can also add the number of lines for users to write when printing the quiz _ 100

+A written response that expects no answer, in which case there will be space to answer but no automatic grading.
+    _ 10

 39
     ?
 You can also add question number to the questions Simply put the question number without indent